HelpBot Assistant

 Getting started with Angular Button group component

-This section explains how to create a simple CSS ButtonGroup, and demonstrate the basic usage of the CSS ButtonGroup component in an Angular environment.
+This guide demonstrates how to create a simple ButtonGroup and demonstrates the basic usage of the ButtonGroup component in an Angular environment.

 Dependencies

-The following list of dependencies are required to use the ButtonGroup component in your application.
+The following dependency is required to use the ButtonGroup component in your application.

 npm install -g @angular/cli